sofa-framework/doc/plugins/usual-plugins/xitact.md

 title: Xitact
 ---

-Xitact are haptic device product by **Mentice**, two models are handle in SOFA:
+Xitact are haptic device product by the company **Mentice**.
+Two models are handled in SOFA:

 -   Xitact™ IHP: a haptic device designed to track the motion of a surgical instrument and to provide realistic force feedback during